RankFormer: A Propose-then-Select Transformer for Multi-Agent Multimodal Trajectory Prediction: Related Works

 \subsection{Vehicular Interaction}

 Besides modeling vehicle's dynamics, the interactions between different vehicles are also important.
 Social LSTM, as one of the semental method, applied pooling grids to share information between nearby travelers \cite{alahi_social_2016}.
 Graph Neural Network has become one of the dominant paradigm to grasp the spatial relationship.
 By modifying every traveler as a node each pairwise relationship as a link, the spatial relationships are modeled in a dynamic way.
 Specifically, architectures like Graph Convolutional Network (GCN), Graph Attention Network (GATs) are both frequently used.
-Some influential work includes GRIP \cite{li2019grip}, VectorNet \cite{gao2020vectornet}, etc. However, the graph structure could be one of limitations as it may ignore distance vehicle interactions.
+Some influential work includes GRIP \cite{li2019grip}, VectorNet \cite{gao2020vectornet}, and graph-attention variants designed for vehicle interaction modeling \cite{zhang_trajectory_2022, gao_surrounding_2024, yang_multi-task_2024}.
+However, the graph structure could be one of limitations as it may ignore distance vehicle interactions.
 Also, predefined graph structure may not capable of heterogeneous potential patterns in field.